Epping - South

 Epping - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch identified 58 potential impact projects in total.
-Key initiatives include New Epping Health Hub, Melbourne Food Innovation and Export Hub (MFIX), Northern Hospital Redevelopment Project, and Cooper Street Employment Precinct.
-The following list details those likely most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 53 projects that may impact this region.
+Notable ones include New Epping Health Hub, Melbourne Food Innovation and Export Hub (MFIX), Northern Hospital Redevelopment, and New Epping.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.